 - Click Save when you're finished.

-Remember that changes to transfer courses will affect student degree audits and transcripts!
+Remember that changes to transfer courses will affect the student's degree audits and transcripts!

 Academics > Reporting > Transfer credits lets you find all transfer courses entered at your school.